devops-den/emqx-kafka-mongo-messaging-app/README.md

 ## Processing and storing real time data into mongodb

-In this section, we are going to create a python function using pymongo, a python library to interact with mongo db. we can create a free account @ https://www.mongodb.com/.
-By default, we can create a free standard project in mongodb cloud console without paying anything. though there are some restrictions but for a beginer its obsolutely fine to get start.

-I am not going to explain how to create cluster/project/database/collection in mongodb in this turotial but i will create a separate document for it in future.
+We can create a free account at https://www.mongodb.com/.
+By default, we can create a free standard project in the mongodb cloud console without paying anything; there are some restrictions, but for a beginner, it is absolutely fine to get started.
+I will not go into detail on how to create a cluster, project, database, or collection in mongodb in this tutorial, but I will create a separate document for it in the future.
+In this section, we will create a Python function using pymongo, a Python library that interacts with Mongo Db.

-1) Below is my mongo handler which will connect to database and store the messages into "incoming" collection.
+1) This mongo handler, which connects to the database and stores the messages in the "incoming" collection, is what you see below.

 ```
 from pymongo import MongoClient